khinyadanarmoe/just-flapping-around/README.md

-# 🚀 Flappy in the Space - A boring game help you sleep
+# 🚀 Flappy in the Space

 A Unity 2D side-scrolling game inspired by **Flappy Bird**